Looking for the perfect Great Ocean Road itinerary? I’ve got you covered with options for 1, 2 and 3 days on this incredible coastal drive.

 The road starts to wind after Memorial Arch, so make sure you’re paying close attention as you drive – even though there’s so much to see out the left-hand side!

-If you haven’t already eaten, pull into Lorne here for a late lunch.
+If you haven’t already eaten, pull into Lorne for a late lunch.
 Bottle of Milk is known for its burgers, or get some fish and chips for lunch on the beach.

 After eating, check out the Great Ocean Road Story exhibit at the Lorne Visitor Information Centre to learn more about the history of the road.
 The Great Ocean Road is the longest war memorial in the world, built to honour those who lost their lives fighting in World War I.

-It was an employment opportunity for returned serviceman, who carved much of the road out of the rockface by hand, using shovels and picks.
+It was an employment opportunity for returned servicemen, who carved much of the road out of the rockface by hand, using shovels and picks.
 Construction began in 1918.
 Various sections of the road were completed over the years, but the road wasn’t officially opened until the end of 1932.

 If you’ve managed to get to Lorne at a decent time, head up to see the 30-metre Erskine Falls, a 15-minute drive from Lorne.